denzveloper/denzveloper.github.io/_posts/2023-10-12-Oneseg_nippon_InAction.md

 then i explain what i found and i know about ISDB-T (digital television Japan)..

 Oneseg is still active!! unbeliveable! on 1seg website cant i entered is 403 error forbidden (maybe region lock?).

+on this article I just information about 1seg or mobile tv still exists. i hope all standard can follow Japan for avaiable Digital TV on handled/mobile device.